lanceberge/CUDA-Newton-Fractals/README.md

 ***Note***: This project was my final project for CMDA 4984: SS Scientific Computing at Scale.
 I've been working on the project since then, but what I submitted for that project is in the `old` branch.

-The plots (located in [plots](plots)) are color coded based on which root of a polynomial the initial guess converged to be closest to
+Newton's method is used to find the roots of polynomials using an iterative sequences that (usually) converges to those roots.
+In this project, the iteration is performed on initial guesses to those roots spaced all over the complex (Real and Imaginary) plane.
+Then, the values those initial guesses converge to are color-coded based on which root they converged to.
+For example, initial guesses that converge to the first root we find may be yellow, guesses that converge to the second root we find may be red, and so on.
+These are known as [Newton's Fractals](https://en.wikipedia.org/wiki/Newton_fractal).

 For example:

 ![bigTestPlot](plots/bigTest.png)

-The iteration was performed on initial guesses evenly spaced over the complex plane.
-Each color corresponds to which root the initial guess there converged to be closest to.
-For example, there is a root corresponding to the yellow points.
-Each point colored yellow converged to be closest to that root.
 A CUDA kernel in [src/newton.cu](src/newton.cu) performs the iteration asynchronously for each initial guess.

-## Running the Kernel
+## Running the Code

 Example use: